 The habit of daily prayer and meditation enables seminarians to acquire a personalized sense of how God's salvation has taken hold of their lives and how they might respond to that grace.
-This prayer happens in a context of silence and solitude in which they learn to be attuned to God's movements in their lives (PPF 110).
+This prayer happens in a context of silence and solitude in which they learn to be attuned to God's movements in their lives (PPF6 229.g).

 Devotion to the Blessed Sacrament must be encouraged.
 Scheduled hours of Eucharistic exposition are particularly desirable to provide opportunities for the adoration of the Blessed Sacrament in the Seminary.
-It is also desirable that seminarians develop a habit of personal visits to the Blessed Sacrament in the tabernacle (PPF 124).
+It is also desirable that seminarians develop a habit of personal visits to the Blessed Sacrament in the tabernacle (PPF6 255).

-Devotional prayer, especially centered on Eucharistic adoration, the Blessed Virgin Mary-in particular the rosary-and the saints, assists seminarians in assimilating the mystery of Christ and hearing the invitation to live that mystery in the particular circumstances of their own life (PPF 110).
+Devotional prayer, especially centered on Eucharistic adoration, the Blessed Virgin Mary-in particular the rosary-and the saints, assists seminarians in assimilating the mystery of Christ and hearing the invitation to live that mystery in the particular circumstances of their own life (PPF6 229.i).